micropython/micropython/ports/windows/README.md

 Building on Debian/Ubuntu Linux system
+Building on Windows 10 with WSL (Windows Subsystem for Linux) Ubuntu Bash shell
 ---------------------------------------

     sudo apt-get install gcc-mingw-w64
+    make
+or
     make CROSS_COMPILE=i686-w64-mingw32-

 If for some reason the mingw-w64 crosscompiler is not available, you can try